Matteo-99/lego_ferrari/README.md

 ### autonomous_ferrari.launch

 This launcher starts:
 - the joy_node node to control the PS4 joystick connected as /dev/input/js2 (change if necessary).
-If it is not possible to use a joystick in order to start an autonomous drive publish the folliwing message:
+If it is not possible to use a joystick, in order to start an autonomous drive, publish the following message:

 > rostopic pub /joy sensor_msgs/Joy '{ header: {}, axes: [0.0, 0.0, 1.0, 0.0, 0.0, 1.0, 0.0], buttons: [0, 0, 1, 0, 0, 0, 0, 0]}'